tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

     /**
      * The functions in `BoardObjectBuilder` class are responsible for computing
      * the pixels of the corresponding shape from the given parameters, updating
-     * the board state, and returning the built board object to the caller.
+     * the board state and returning the built board object to the caller.
      */
     public class BoardObjectBuilder {